chainer/chainer/docs/source/tutorial/basic.rst

 This strategy also makes it easy to write multi-GPU parallelization, since logic comes closer to network manipulation.
 We will review such amenities in later sections of this tutorial.

+Chainer represents a network as *an execution path on a computational graph*.
+A computational graph is a series of function applications, so that it can be described with multiple :class:`~Function` objects.
+But when such function is in a neural network, it will be updated through training.
+So the function needs to keep trainable parameters inside.
+To do that, Chainer has :class:`~Link` class that can keep trainable parameters inside.
+The parameters of the function performed inside the :class:`~Link` object are represented as :class:`~Variable` objects.
+In short, the difference between these two objects (:class:`~Link` and :class:`~Function`) is basically whether it has trainable parameters inside or not.
+A neural network model is described as a series of :class:`~Function` and :class:`~Link`.

-You can build a computational graph by connecting :class:`~Link` to define a :class:`~Chain`, and define a network by running the graph, so that it's called **Chainer**.
+You can build a computational graph by dynamically 'chaining' various kinds of :class:`~Link` to define a :class:`~Chain`, and construct a network by *running* the graph, so that it's called **Chainer**.

 .. note::